ilnehc96/HKU-DASC7606-A2/README.md

 + Hyper-parameter tuning.
 There are lots of important hyper-parameters.
   + About optimizer: learning rate, batch size, warm-up and training epochs, etc.
-  + About embedding: Add input type embedding to indicate different parts of inputs.
+  + About embedding: add input type embedding to indicate different parts of inputs.

 + Different neural network architectures for predicting the span.
 You may choose a more advanced neural network architecture and design your own customized neural network for predicting the answer span.